Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability: Summary

 \section{Summary}

 Infall onto protoplanetary disks produce a variety of kinematic perturbations that can be mistaken for kinematic signatures of other phenomena.
 We have shown that infall can produce the following kinematic signatures in the moment 1 residual maps and channel maps: \begin{enumerate} \item Radially flows that converge towards the location of spiral arms, similar to those produced by gravitational instability \item Radial flows that diverge from the location of spiral arms, similar to planetary wakes \item Wiggles in the iso-velocity curves of molecular line channel maps \item Large-scale non-Keplerian arcs of material \end{enumerate} The radially converging flows of infall induced spiral arms suggest that the kinematic features around the disk of AB~Aur \citep{speedie2024} may be explained by the observed infall \citep{speedie2025}.
 Disentangling signatures of infall from those of other mechanisms, such as GI, is not trivial, and will likely require a combination of observations across multiple wavelengths and different tracers of disk properties.
+A combination of an inner central binary companion and infall onto the outer disk can explain the central gas and dust depleted cavity, mm dust continuum ring, abundant spiral structure, and perturbed kinematics in the disc around AB~Aur.